-Next, we explore whether our exposure measures exhibit an association with firms' market valuations.
-We find that firm exposure to regulatory shocks is negatively associated with valuation changes.
+Next, we explore whether our exposure measures exhibit an association with firms' valuations.
+Firm exposure to regulatory shocks is negatively associated with valuation changes.
 Interestingly, we can only document this effect for the second half of the sample, that is, the years during which climate change exposure is relatively high (since 2011).
-At the same time, we do not detect any evidence that firm valuations reflect firm-level exposure to opportunity shocks; markets may therefore undervalue firms with high exposures to these shocks, bolstering the survey evidence in Krueger, Sautner, and Starks (2020).
+At the same time, we do not detect any evidence that valuations reflect firm-level exposure to opportunity shocks; markets may therefore undervalue firms with high exposures to these shocks, bolstering the survey evidence in Krueger, Sautner, and Starks (2020).

 Finally, we study the effects of the Covid-19 pandemic on our measures of climate change exposure.
-Covid-19 may decrease firms' climate change exposures in the short term by shifting the focus of the conference calls away from climate topics and towards the effects of Covid-19 (Hassan et al., 2020a).
-The economic downturn associated with Covid-19 may also make climate-related regulation less likely (arguably, in order not to overburden firms), and it may reduce the financial resources available to support the transition to a greener economy.
-We find that climate change discussions in conference calls sharply declined with the pandemic, starting with Chinese firms in their 2020q1 calls, and then with U.S. and European firms in their 2020q2 calls.
+Covid-19 may decrease the perception of firms' climate change exposures in the short term by shifting the focus of the earnings calls away from climate topics and towards the effects of Covid-19 (Hassan et al., 2020a).
+The economic downturn associated with Covid-19 may also make climate-related regulation less likely, and it may reduce the financial resources available to support the transition to a greener economy.
+We find that climate change discussions in earnings calls declined with the pandemic, starting with Chinese firms in their 2020q1 calls, and then with U.S. and European firms in their 2020q2 calls.
 The differences in timing are consistent with the evolution of the pandemic across the world.
-While China was hit in January 2020, Europe and the U.S. first saw a strong increase in Corona cases in and after March 2020.